Reviewable/Reviewable/docs/files.md

 To the right of the file path is a list of the last published reviewers for the file.
 It may be that those people did not review the latest revision, and other people may have reviewed previous revisions.
 Hover over an avatar for details about the user.

 Off the right side of the matrix are delta stats for the current diffs, showing lines <span style="color:#cc9900">changed</span>, <span style="color:#5BBD72">added</span>, and <span style="color:#D95C5C">deleted</span>.
 If a file is binary or isn't currently diffed no delta stats will be shown.
 The total of all displayed delta stats is displayed overhead, in the lower-right corner of the Changes summary.

+Files can also be grouped, like for the **Tests** group in the screenshot above.
+You can use this to reorder the file list somewhat (groups are listed alphabetically), and to enable marking a subset of files as reviewed with one click.
+See the section on [custom review completion conditions](http://localhost:3000/#/repositories?id=condition-output) for instructions on how to group files in your repository.

 ### Column headings